The Country Network

-The Country Network is an American cable, streaming and broadcast television network that specializes in broadcasting country music videos and exclusive original music-based content; its playlist of videos extends from the 1990s through the present day.
+The Country Network is an American streaming television network that specializes in broadcasting country music videos and exclusive original music-based content; its playlist of videos extends from the 1990s through the present day.
 The network also airs occasional infomercials and traditional advertising.

 The network is headquartered in Haltom City, Texas, with offices in Nashville, Tennessee, and New York.

 History

 The network first launched on January 7, 2009, as the Artists & Fans Network; the music video that inaugurated the network was the Kid Rock video "All Summer Long".
 AFN was first carried on satellite through DirecTV on channel 236.

 In August 2009, after suffering from financial problems, Southern Venture Capital Group sold all the assets of the company to one of the founders, Warren Hansen, who then changed its name to the American Music Video Network, and rolled out the programming with a new look and feel.
 On February 15, 2010, the company was renamed The Country Network to represent its focus on country music.
 Around this time, The Country Network began to transition into a digital multicast network, carried over-the-air on broadcast television stations across the United States as well as the first broadcast network to simulcast to Roku, iPhone, iPad, web, and other OTT outlets.

 On May 20, 2013, Zuus Media announced its acquisition of The Country Network.
 On June 1, 2013, Zuus Media announced the rebranding as Zuus Country.
 Zuus Country was to be the first of several music video networks of various formats.
 Only one of these other formats, Zuus Latino, ever made it to air.

 In January 2016, the network was purchased by a Texas-based company, TCN Country LLC, with a 43,000-square-foot studio, production and broadcast facility.
 TCN Country changed the brand back to The Country Network, reviving its original name and logo for the revival of the network.

 In 2021, The Country Network, after having previously placed its online Web stream behind a paywall, launched TCN FAST (Free Advertising Supported Television), a free online feed of the channel that is distributed through advertiser-supported over-the-top streaming services.